-Operations or activities that involve extensive water contact may result in personnel being temporarily debilitated with leptospirosis in some locations.
-Leptospirosis health risk typically increases during flooding.
+Tactical operations or recreational activities that involve extensive contact with surface water such as lakes, streams, rivers, or flooded fields may result in significant exposure to leptospirosis and schistosomiasis.
+Arid portions of Iraq without permanent or persistent bodies of surface water do not support transmission of leptospirosis or schistosomiasis.
+Risk was restricted primarily to areas along rivers and lakes.
+These diseases can debilitate personnel for up to a week or more.
+Leptospirosis risk typically increases during flooding.
 In addition, although not specifically assessed in this document, bodies of surface water are likely to be contaminated with human and animal waste.
-Activities such as wading or swimming may result in exposures to enteric diseases such as diarrhea and hepatitis via incidental ingestion of water.
-Prolonged water contact also may lead to the development of a variety of potentially debilitating skin conditions such as bacterial or fungal dermatitis.
+Activities such as wading or swimming may result in exposure to enteric diseases including diarrhea and hepatitis via incidental ingestion of water.
+Prolonged water contact also may lead to the development of a variety of potentially debilitating skin conditions including bacterial or fungal dermatitis.
 Mitigation strategies were in place and included avoiding water contact and recreational water activities, proper wear of uniform (especially footwear), and protective coverings for cuts/abraded skin.